kbodur/student-dashboard-project/README.md

 For this assignment, you will build a student dashboard that will make use of already existing data stored in a JSON file.
 Users will be able to view students in several ways as well as add comments to those students.

-## Project scoring

-This project has three different parts on which you will be graded.
-Each part is weighted differently.

-- 70% of the project is scored on **completion**.
-- 20% of the project is scored through the **mastery rubric**.
-- 10% of the project is scored through **stretch goals**.

-In total, you must receive at least 70% to complete this project.
-For example, you could attain 55% of points through the completion requirements, 10% of points through the mastery rubric, and 5% of points through the stretch goals.

-### Completion

-To complete this project, you will need to build a React application that meets the following feature and technical requirements.

-#### Overall requirements

-1. The front-end application should be successfully deployed to the web.
-1. Your front-end repository should have a `readme.md` file with setup instructions for your application.
-It should also include a link to your deployed application.

 #### Front-end feature requirements